renebarto/baremetal/doc/05-console-uart1.md

   - This simply iterates through the string and writes the character using the `Write()` method.
   - The only specialty is that a line feed ('\n') in the string is written as a line feed plus carriage return character ('\n' followed by '\r')

+As we now have the first functional source file in the project, we can remove the previous `Dummy.cpp` file
 #### SetMode

 The `SetMode()` method used in line 78 and 80 is implemented as: